NitinGautam05/Quick-News/README.md

 # Technologies Used
 - Kotlin: The primary programming language used for developing the app.
-Retrofit: A popular networking library for making HTTP requests to the server.
+- Retrofit: A popular networking library for making HTTP requests to the server.
-RecyclerView: A powerful UI component for displaying lists of data.
+- RecyclerView: A powerful UI component for displaying lists of data.
-LiveData: A data holder class that provides real-time updates to the UI.
+- LiveData: A data holder class that provides real-time updates to the UI.
-ViewModel: Manages UI-related data and survives configuration changes.
+- ViewModel: Manages UI-related data and survives configuration changes.
-MVVM Architecture: Organizes the app's codebase in a structured and modular way.
+- MVVM Architecture: Organizes the app's codebase in a structured and modular way.
-Picasso/Glide (optional): For loading and caching images from URLs.
+- Picasso library: For loading and caching images from URLs.

 # Installation
-Clone this repository to your local machine using:
+Clone this repository to your local machine using: git clone https://github.com/NitinGautam05/Quick-News.git Open the project using Android Studio.

-bash
-Copy code
-git clone https://github.com/NitinGautam05/Quick-News.git
-Open the project using Android Studio.